psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 * Model
   * Fixed a possible infeasibility source in the first backward, due to modifications of the fuel reservoir maximum storage
+  * Hourly representation
+    * Fixed the calculation of the thermal/hydro single reserve requirement

 # SDDP 17.3.6rc10